laravel/docs/security.md

 	php artisan auth:reminders-controller

 The generated controller will already have a `getRemind` method that handles showing your password reminder form.
-All you need to do is create a `password.remind` [view](/docs/4.2/responses#views).
+All you need to do is create a `password.remind` [Template](/docs/4.2/templates) by creating a file `remind.blade.php` in the `app/views/password/` directory.
 This view should have a basic form with an `email` field.
 The form should POST to the `RemindersController@postRemind` action.

 A simple form on the `password.remind` view might look like this: